 We hold a forum for each of our Upstairs performances.
 Each is different and tackles a specific aspect of the production.
-It might be a lecture, a discussion or a demonstration.
 One might take a look at the broader social context of a play.
 Another might focus on how a show was created.
 After the forum you have a chance to ask questions of the panellists, meet your fellow audience members and continue the discussion informally with us in the foyer.

 Sunday Forums are free.
-It’s best to see the show before you come because we’re bound to spoil the ending!
+While you don’t need to, it’s best to see the show before you come because we’re bound to spoil the ending!
 Check our website or call Box Office to find out who will appear on each panel and what the topic of discussion will be.

 See you there!

-Although tickets are free, bookings are essential and are open four weeks or more before each forum.
+Although tickets are free, bookings are essential and are open well before each forum.